 High Yield Savings Accounts

-Interest rates on cash savings accounts aren’t very high these days, with the national average on savings accounts coming in at 0.09% as of March 2020.
-You can get some better-than-average rates from a number of online savings accounts, such as those from Comenity Direct Bank, Popular Direct, WebBank, Citibank, Vio Bank, and HSBC Direct, among others.
+Interest rates on cash savings accounts aren’t very high these days, with the national average on savings accounts coming in at just 0.06% as of December 2021.
+You can get some better-than-average rates from a number of online savings accounts, such as those from Bread Financial, Popular Direct, WebBank, Citibank, Vio Bank, and HSBC Direct, among others.

 Money Market Accounts